 Agent-based modelling allows for the simulation of complex systems integrating spatial data to explore problems of geography, the environment, planning and social systems.
 Two simulations designed to assist with modelling travel time to services have been developed and are shown here.

 These models have been developed in Netlogo.
-To run them you will need to download and install the free modelling platform. https://ccl.northwestern.edu/netlogo/download.shtml
+To run them you will need to download and install the free modelling platform.
+These models were developed for Netlogo version 5+. https://ccl.northwestern.edu/netlogo/download.shtml

 Model 1 -Distance transform implementation

 These models are described in detail in the paper:

 Fisher, R. & Lassa, J., 2017.
 Interactive, open source, travel time scenario modelling: tools to facilitate participation in health service access analysis.
 International Journal of Health Geographics, 16(1)

 If you mention this model please use the citations above.

 A description to the distance transform method used is available here: